marcos-pereira/robot-manipulator-sandbox/README.md

 # robot-manipulator-sandbox
-This repository contains a simple project to control a robot manipulator on CoppeliaSim with ROS and DQ Robotics.
+This repository contains a simple project to control a robot manipulator on [CoppeliaSim](https://www.coppeliarobotics.com/) with ROS and [DQ Robotics](https://github.com/dqrobotics).
+The aim of the project is to explore some features of the DQ Robotics in python.

+The [pseudoinverse controller](https://github.com/marcos-pereira/robot-manipulator-sandbox/blob/master/scripts/controller.py) was borrowed from [this DQ Robotics example](https://github.com/dqrobotics/python-examples/blob/master/vrep_interface/vrep_interface_move_kuka.py).
+The controller itself was not changed.
+To follow some standards, we also used the design usually used to implement the kinematic controllers of DQ Robotics.
+We give all the credit to the [DQ Robotics Project](https://github.com/dqrobotics) team.